 This course explores all the realms of basic chemistry.
 Students will examine and explore such topics as the periodic table, the structure of atoms and molecules, chemical properties, chemical reactions, chemical equations, bonding, chemical equilibrium and scientific laboratory procedures.
 Laboratory exercises are included.
-Prerequisite: MATH 099.
+Prerequisite: MATH 101 or MATH 108 with a grade of "C" or better, or an appropriate score on the Mathematics Placement Assessment Test.
 (CHEM 1114 - Area III)